5259

 The "old" Gregorian Calendar, which is the calendar used by most people today, does not take this into account and simply uses the average duration of a day.
 Because of this, the Gregorian Calendar is sometimes more than 16 minutes out of sync with reality.
 How can this be?

-To see this, let's assume that we're in a part of the year when the actual day is 30 seconds shorter than the average:
+To see this, let's assume that we're in a part of the year when an actual day is 30 seconds shorter than the average:

 Drag to the right to see the full graphic